Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Supplements for Skin Health (2026)

-Collagen peptides are the one oral supplement with multiple randomized controlled trials showing measurable improvements in skin elasticity, hydration, and wrinkle depth.
-A 2019 meta-analysis of 11 RCTs confirmed that hydrolyzed collagen supplementation significantly improved skin hydration and elasticity compared to placebo.
-The effective dose ranges from 2.5-10g daily depending on the specific peptide formulation.
-Beyond collagen, vitamin C (essential for collagen synthesis) and astaxanthin (a carotenoid antioxidant) have emerging evidence.
-We scored skin supplements based on clinical outcome data.
+If you are going to take one supplement for your skin, collagen peptides have the most to show for themselves - several randomized controlled trials find measurable gains in skin elasticity, hydration, and wrinkle depth.
+A 2019 meta-analysis of 11 RCTs confirmed that hydrolyzed collagen significantly improved skin hydration and elasticity versus placebo.
+The dose that works runs 2.5-10g daily depending on the specific peptide.
+Past collagen, vitamin C (your body needs it to make collagen) and astaxanthin (a carotenoid antioxidant) have emerging evidence.
+We scored skin supplements on clinical outcomes.
+For the full breakdown, see our collagen peptides research guide and, heading into UV season, our look at supplements for sun and UV skin support.

 Our Top Picks